wujue0115/wowfy/docs/src/guide/usage.md

 </div>
 ```

-Next, configure the option attributes that are related to the 'ripple' effect (you can find more details on the [Ripple]()).
+Next, set the option attributes related to the 'ripple' effect (you can find more details in the [Ripple option](/effects/ripple#option)).

 ```html:line-numbers
 <div